 It’s also why everybody performs this exercise fast, really fast.

 If you’re using a weight that’s anywhere near challenging in the start position, the only way to get it to the finish position is to launch it.

 This creates a poor stimulus to the muscles you’re targeting as you bypass a significant part of their operating range.

 These big spikes in force also create the perfect conditions for injury.

-All in all it’s a poor exercise, with few if any redeeming features.
+All in all it’s a poor exercise, especially if you have shoulder issues.

 A safer, more effective alternative.